microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.language.document.md

 and secondarily in the telemetry code

-when or if hash is detected to be incorrect the Dynamic Telemetry language processor is able to emit extra to diagnostic telemetry that indicates to the programmer who is monitoring the back end databases that in fact the hashing algorithm is failing
+when or if hash is detected to be incorrect the Dynamic Telemetry language Processor is able to emit extra to diagnostic telemetry that indicates to the programmer who is monitoring the back end databases that in fact the hashing algorithm is failing